ketch/RK-Opt/doc/polyopt.rst

 polynomial coefficients can then be used as input to RK-coeff-opt to find a corresponding Runge-Kutta method.

-This is the implementation of the algorithm described in [ketcheson_ahmadia]_.
+This is the implementation of the algorithm described in [ketcheson-ahmadia]_.